 This concept—that rare things will happen if you repeat them enough and you look for them enough—was encapsulated in an observation that was first made by the astronomer Sir Arthur Eddington in 1929, and he was describing some features of the second law of thermodynamics.
 He wrote the following:

 If I let my fingers wander idly over the keys of a typewriter it might happen that my screed made an intelligible sentence.
 If an army of monkeys were strumming on typewriters they might write all the books in the British Museum.
 The chance of their doing so is decidedly more favourable than the chance of the molecules returning to one half of the vessel.

 The Bible Code Hoax

 The truth is that this is just a matter of probability.
-If you take all possible sequences of different lengths, you can by randomness alone find surprising things, and just to demonstrate it, people debunking this analysis found patterns in War and Peace and so on.
-This is another challenging part of probability, namely that if you look for rare things but you have a lot of places to look, you’ll tend to find them.
+If you take all possible sequences of different lengths, you can, by randomness alone, find surprising things.
+To demonstrate it, people debunking this analysis found patterns in War and Peace and so on.
+This is another challenging part of probability, namely that if you look for rare things but you have many places to look, you’ll tend to find them.

 These are some of the challenges of looking at and asking what is random in the world.

 True randomness means that something unfolds purely by chance rather than intentionality, free from human interference.

 Cryptography, gambling, statistical sampling, and computer simulation are all purposes for using a random number generator.